Pasek108/TicTacToe/README.md

 Three tic-tac-toe versions in two modes.
 Player can play vs AI, vs player locally or over the internet in real-time. <br>
 See [live demo](https://tic-tac-toe-alqu.onrender.com).

-> [!TIP]
-> Room for improvements:
-> - In-game instruction about game modes
-> - Inviting by QR code
-> - More game modes
-> - Users accounts for stats, custom mark and achievements
-> - Pagination, filtering and searching for rooms in multiplayer lobby

 ![preview](/_for_readme/preview.png)

 ----------------------------------